shopware/shopware/src/Docs/Resources/current/_outdated/60-languages.md

 * I can define languages with own dialects
 * **I can inherited languages**

-Yes, the shopware platform allows to define language inheritance.
+Yes, Shopware 6 allows to define language inheritance.
 Like the `data inhertiance` it allows to define a fallback which are used if the request language data not exists.
 This prevents duplicate data for same languages.
 Adopted we have a language with a specify dialect where only ten words in the language are different, without the language inheritance it would be necessary to clone the whole language data and modify only the ten words.
 With the language inheritance, you would create a new language for the dialect and add a parent language.